pythonarcade/arcade/doc/tutorials/menu/index.rst

 Adding a Slider
 ~~~~~~~~~~~~~~~

 The final widget.
 In arcade you can use `UISlider` to implement a slider.
-Theres a functionality to style the slider, this is also present for `UIFlatButton` and `UITextureButton`
+Theres a functionality to style the slider, this is also present for `UIFlatButton` and `UITextureButton`.

 .. literalinclude:: menu_05.py
     :caption: Adding slider
     :lines: 183-189

-Adding it to the widget layout
+Adding it to the widget layout.

 .. literalinclude:: menu_05.py
     :caption: Adding slider to the layout